What do the air quality sensors measure and what don’t they measure?

 What are the health problems associated with PM2.5 exposure?

-Researchers have found that prolonged exposure to PM2.5 air pollution to be associated with a variety of adverse health impacts including aggravated asthma, decreased lung function, irritation of the airways, coughing, difficulty breathing, irregular heartbeat, heart attacks, and premature death for people with heart or lung disease.
+Researchers have found prolonged exposure to PM2.5 air pollution to be associated with a variety of adverse health impacts including aggravated asthma, decreased lung function, irritation of the airways, coughing, difficulty breathing, irregular heartbeat, heart attacks, and premature death for people with heart or lung disease.

 Will a short-term spike in PM2.5 cause health problems?